It took four weeks to be certain, but the Big Ten is no longer an embarrassment.

 Purdue did make it a game for a while, pulling to 14-10 after a Rob Henry touchdown run.
 In the end Melvin Gordon and James White were just too strong, rushing for 147 and 145 yards respectively.
-It continues a touch stretch against the Badgers for Purdue: since 2009, Wisconsin has beaten Purdue five times, with an average margin of victory of 31.6 points.
+Purdue's tough stretch against Wisconsin continues; since 2009, the Badgers have beaten the Boilermakers five times by an average margin of 31.6 points.

-Purdue finishes its non-conference schedule against Northern Illinois next week Purdue is entrenched as the Big Ten's worst team, but at least with some soul-searching it won't embarrass itself like other conferences' worst teams.
+Purdue finishes its non-conference schedule against Northern Illinois next week.
+The Boilerakers are entrenched as the Big Ten's worst team, but at least with some soul-searching they won't embarrass themselves like other conferences' worst teams.

-Wisconsin, which earns Most B1G Team of the Week honors for this alone, will head to Columbus to compete against the #3 Buckeyes in Rushapalooza 2013.
-Say, were you aware that Eleven Warriors is hosting two fine events before that one?
+Wisconsin, which earns Most B1G Team of the Week honors for this alone, will head to Columbus to compete against the No. 3 Buckeyes in Rushapalooza 2013.
+Say, were you aware Eleven Warriors is hosting two fine events that weekend?